 The first person in the picture doesn’t live up to their potential because they haven’t directed their life.
 Their life quality, shown as a blue line, went forward, it went backward, curled around, and then sometime later in life mostly straightened up and made progress.
 The length of the line is the length of their life.
 The progress toward the right is the level of their life’s quality.
 Imagine with such a long life how they could have straightened it and made great progress.

-The person at the bottom of the picture lived a much more directed life and progressed to reach their potential life quality, even though their life line is shorter compared to the one above.
+The person at the bottom of the picture lived a much more directed life and progressed to reach their potential life quality.

 We’ll explain how they did it in the video that follows.